-At ITU, we aim to keep the ISMS governance as dynamic and up-to-date as possible, while critically taking the ever-changing risks and trends into consideration.
+At ITU, we aim to keep the ISMS governance as dynamic and up to date as possible, while critically taking the ever-changing risks and trends into consideration.

-The ISMS at ITU contains the governance framework and documentation for how information security is to be conducted at ITU, to preserve confidentiality, integrity and availability in our information assets.
+The ISMS at ITU contains the governance framework and documentation for how information security is to be conducted at ITU, to preserve confidentiality, integrity, and availability in our information assets.
 The ISMS will be updated and maintained on a regular basis.

-The following documentation will gradually over the next years make up the ISMS:
+The following documentation is part of the ISMS:

-- Information Security Policy (present document) approved by the IT security committee - A Statement of Applicability (SoA) document approved by the IT security committee - Information Security at the IT University of Copenhagen (User policy) - Relevant Information security policies and guidelines for specific topics or to specific target groups - Standard Operation Procedures (SOP)'s from the GDPR compliance program - A system overview, including risk scores - Risk Impact Assessments for all identified systems - System owner responsibility and role description - A plan for the annual cycle of information security government, including: - o Awareness - o Risk assessment - $\circ \quad \text{Contingency testing} \quad$ - Annual "state of the union" rapport - o Annual management approval of core documentation
+- Information Security Policy (present document) approved by the Security and Compliance Board - A Statement of Applicability (SoA) document approved by the Security and Compliance Board - Information Security at the IT University of Copenhagen (User policy) approved by the Security and Compliance Board - Relevant Information security policies and guidelines for specific topics or to specific target groups - Backup Policy - Password Policy - o Risk Assessment Policy

+- o Private IT Equipment - Travelling with ITU devices - Standard Operation Procedures (SOP)'s from the GDPR compliance program - A system overview, including risk scores, maintained by CISO - Risk Impact Assessments for all identified systems - System owner responsibility and role description - A plan for the annual cycle of information security government, including: - o Awareness - o Risk assessment - Contingency testing - Annual "state of the union" rapport - o Annual management approval of core documentation